 We will only keep your data for the purpose it was collected for and only for as long as is necessary.
-After which it will be deleted.
+After which electronic details will be deleted.
+Please note: The GDPR only applies to information which relates to an identifiable living individual.
+Information relating to a deceased person does not constitute personal data and therefore is not subject to the GDPR.